Risk/Reward Ratio Rules in Crypto Trading

 Takeaway

-The RR ratio is a critical tool for managing risk and maximising returns in cryptocurrency trading.
+The RR ratio is a critical tool for managing risks and maximising potential returns in cryptocurrency trading.
 Traders who do not use it may be more likely to make emotional or impulsive decisions.
 So, by using the RR ratio, you can set appropriate stop-loss levels and profit targets, manage your emotions, and make more informed trading decisions.
-Once you determine your perfect RR balance, you can open an FXOpen account to test it on live markets.
+Once you determine your perfect RR balance, you can open an FXOpen account to test it on over 600 live markets and enjoy tight spreads from 0.0 pips and low commissions from $1.50 per lot.

 FAQ

 The RR ratio for crypto trading should be calculated based on the trader’s strategy, budget, and level of experience.
-The theory suggests that the 1:2 and 1:3 ratio is the most optimal for trading.
+The theory suggests that the 1:2 and 1:3 ratios are the most optimal for trading in any market, including cryptocurrencies.

 The risk/reward (RR) ratio allows traders to evaluate losses and returns per position.
 For instance, if it equals 1:2, the potential reward is twice as high as the potential loss.
 The smaller the ratio, the riskier the trade is.